■ site map

 favor foods with acid-producing mineral residue,

 The body will do anything to maintain its optimum alkaline level, and that may include taking alkalizing minerals from where they are needed for other important body functions.
-At present, it is not known how probable, or frequent this particular nutrient-piracy is, but wide individual variations in body's compensatory mechanisms in general certainly make it possible.
+At present, it is not known how probable, or frequent this particular nutrient-piracy is, but wide individual variations in body's compensatory mechanisms in general certainly make it possible, and likely.

 Needless to say, such withdrawal of major minerals from their functional roles can adversely affect your health in many possible ways.